 Channel partners have spoken out.
-In PartnerPath's recently released 7th Annual State of Partnering Study, partners offered some actionable advice for vendors and distributors about dominant trends in three key areas:
+In PartnerPath's recently released 7th Annual State of Partnering Study, partners offered some actionable advice for vendors and distributors about dominant trends in three key areas: economics, cloud and enablement.

 Some key takeaways from partners: Vendors should re-evaluate the cloud proposition and consider a different engagement model; they should make investments in anything that helps solution providers become better at selling; and should rectify the disconnect between how vendors and partners view the role of distribution.

 The 2013 study, conducted in collaboration with PartnerPath's strategic partner, Avnet, garnered 80 vendor responses and 100 solution provider responses, and delved into the following issues related to IT channel management strategy: market development fund (MDF) spending trends, how partner account managers work, attitudes about cloud and, new to this year's study, the return on investment of distribution.

 With the goal of shedding light on vendor/distributor/partner alignment in order to bolster successful partnering outcomes for all players, the most recent State of Partnering study uncovered 10 key channel management areas for improvement, according to Diane Krakora, CEO at PartnerPath, a partnership development services company based in Mountain View, Calif.